National Coalition Against Domestic Violence: Disarm Domestic Violence

 National Coalition Against Domestic Violence, the Educational Fund to Stop Gun Violence, the Alliance for Gun Responsibility Foundation, and the Prosecutors Against Gun Violence have teamed up to launch a new initiative: Disarm Domestic Violence.
 The Disarm Domestic Violence website is intended to allow advocates, gun violence prevention activists, survivors, victims, law enforcement officers, prosecutors, and others to research state-specific laws on domestic violence-related protective order firearm removals and take steps to remove guns from armed abusers.

 Past Accomplishments

 Domestic Violence Awareness Month

 Domestic Violence Awareness Month (DVAM) evolved from the Day of Unity held in October 1981.
-The three themes of mourning those who have died because of domestic violence, celebrating those who have survived, and connecting those who work to end violence remain a strong focus of DVAM events today.

-In October 1987, the first Domestic Violence Awareness Month was observed.
+The first Domestic Violence Awareness Month was observed in October 1987.

 Congress designated October as DVAM in 1989.
 Such legislation has passed every year since with National Coalition Against Domestic Violence providing key leadership.

 Day of Unity

 National Coalition Against Domestic Violence conceived the first annual Day of Unity in 1981.
 The intent was to connect advocates across the nation who were working to end violence against women and their children.
 The activities conducted were varied but had common themes: